 Cloud-Based Systems for Archiving Emails

-Searching and retrieving archived data is much simpler on a cloud-based system than having to restore data from hardware storage, plus users are able to recover their own misplaced or deleted emails from the system without having to rely on the IT team to help them.
+Searching and retrieving archived data is much simpler on a cloud-based system than having to find and restore data from hardware storage, plus users are able to recover their own misplaced or deleted emails from the system without having to rely on the IT team to help them.
 Finally, should an email database be wiped out by a natural disaster or cyberattack, it can quickly be restored with the click of a mouse.
-However, not all cloud-based systems for archiving emails are the same.
+However, not all cloud-based systems for archiving emails are the same and features can vary considerably.
+Not all email archives will be compliant with all laws and regulations, so care must be taken when choosing a solution to ensure compliance.

 ArcTitan’s Cloud-Based System for Archiving Emails

 ArcTitan is a Software-as-a-Service cloud-based system for archiving emails that businesses can just set and forget.
-Compliant with all email archiving legal requirements stipulated by law, ArcTitan removes duplicated content from emails, and compresses and indexes data before archiving it in an IL5 certified data center.
+Compliant with all email archiving legal requirements stipulated by law, ArcTitan removes duplicated content from emails, and compresses and indexes data before archiving it in an IL5 certified data center – Replicated Persistent Storage on AWS S3.
+The archive is also automatically backed up to protect against data loss and the archive can be accessed even during an outage.
 Consequently, searches are accelerated, data retrieval is quicker, and both search results and data retrieval are free of duplicated content and secure.

 ArcTitan has a dynamic storage capacity – expanding as required to accommodate businesses´ requirements.
 Administrators can apply access controls and a permission hierarchy for authorized personnel via LDAP and Active Directory, and review tamper-evident audit trails in order to identify suspicious activity or attempts to access archived data without permission.
-Furthermore, ArcTitan is scalable up to 60,000 users.
+Furthermore, ArcTitan is scalable up to 60,000 users with no limit on storage space.
+Customers only pay for the number of active users.

 To find out more about ArcTitan, or to ask questions about email archiving legal requirements, do not hesitate to get in touch.
-Our team will be happy to answer any questions you have and will invite you to take a free trial of ArcTitan in order to evaluate our cloud-based system for archiving emails in your own environment.
+Our team will be happy to answer any questions you have and will invite you to see a free demo of ArcTitan in order to evaluate our cloud-based system for archiving emails.
 Speak with us today and, depending on your current system for archiving emails, you could be up and running with ArcTitan within fifteen minutes.